chloeekk/chloeekk.github.io/content/posts/how-to-analyze-industry-in-stock-market/index.md

 ## A Review of PLTR’s Fundamentals

-To understand why **Palantir (PLTR)** commands a high P/E ratio within the Software Infrastructure sector, investors must look beyond traditional **net income** metrics and shift their attention to its **cash flow quality**.
+To understand why **Palantir (PLTR)** commands a [high P/E ratio](https://chloevolution.com/posts/how-to-read-pe-ratio/) within the Software Infrastructure industry, investors must look beyond traditional **net income** metrics and shift their attention to its **cash flow quality**.
 It is this strong cash-flow foundation that underpins PLTR’s elevated valuation.

 ### 1. Cash Flow from Operations (CFO): Evidence of Earnings Quality